mcdikki/CasparsPlayoutClient/README.md

 CasparsPlayoutClient is still under development and not released yet.
 But there is a setup project in the repository which will be updated frequentlly.
 Any contributions, no matter if code, bug reports or suggestions, are welcome.
-I'm sorry, but a lot the comments in the codebase are in German.
+I'm sorry, but a lot of the comments in the codebase are in German.
 I'll try to translate them to English.
 The first development phase was under high time pressure, so some parts of the code are not or only hardly documented so far.

 [1]: https://github.com/CasparCG/Server "CasparCG Server"